nickmooney/remarkable-patches/README.md

 * Bind the web interface to `wlan0` (Wi-Fi IP) instead of `usb0`
 * Bind the web interface to `lo` (localhost) instead of `usb0`

+You may also want to take a look at @FiloSottile's [reput](https://github.com/FiloSottile/mostly-harmless/tree/master/reput) project. `reput` allows you to synchronize content to your reMarkable tablet without using the reMarkable cloud service, and will automatically apply the localhost and web UI invincibility patches.

 ## Patches

 ### Disable file upload